vnykmshr/dotfiles/README.md

 ## Philosophy

-**Build your development identity, don't copy mine.**
+This is my personal setup.
+You probably shouldn't use it as-is.

-This project provides a solid foundation and practical examples.
-The real value comes from understanding the patterns and adapting them to your unique workflow.
-Great developers don't just copy configurations—they understand, modify, and evolve them.
+Fork it, understand what each piece does, then adapt it to your workflow.
+The value is in the patterns and structure, not the specific configurations.

 ## Features

-- **Fast Shell**: 0.158s startup with lazy loading and optimized completions
+- **Fast Shell**: 0.158s startup with lazy loading
-- **Modern CLI Tools**: bat, eza, fd, ripgrep, delta, zoxide with fallbacks
+- **Modern CLI Tools**: bat, eza, fd, ripgrep, delta, zoxide (with fallbacks)
-- **Git Workflow**: Smart commit helpers, branch management, 45+ aliases
+- **Git Helpers**: 45+ aliases, quick commit shortcuts (qc, acp)
-- **Alias Reminders**: Learn shortcuts through spaced repetition (5 random every 5 commands)
+- **Organized Functions**: 40+ shell functions in 10 logical categories
-- **Environment Detection**: Auto-activate .nvmrc/.python-version, load .env files
+- **Environment Detection**: Auto-activate .nvmrc/.python-version
-- **Cross-Platform**: macOS, Linux, WSL with graceful fallbacks
+- **Cross-Platform**: macOS, Linux, WSL
-- **Quality**: 20+ pre-commit hooks, security scanning, automated tests
+- **Quality**: 25 pre-commit hooks, 29 automated tests

 ## Quick Start